 4. Serial Position Effect

 Users best remember the first and last items in a list.
-That is, other middle elements are less likely to be remain in memory of users.
-Because of this, we place key actions either on extreme left or right within elements such as action bar.
+That is, other elements are less likely to remain in the memory of users.
+Because of this, we place key actions either on the extreme left or right inside elements such as the action bar.

 5. Miller’s law

 According to this law, an average person can only keep 5 to 7 actions in their working memory.
-If there are any more, chances are user will not focus on it.
+If there are any more, chances are that the user will not focus on it.

-Hence we make sure that any point of time in an app, the number of actions that can be taken, never goes beyond 5.
-This helps user to remain more focussed and spend more time using app than deciding.
+Hence we make sure that any point of time in an app, the number of actions that can be taken never goes beyond 5.
+This helps users to stay focused and spend more time using the app rather than making decisions.

-There are many minute observations and ways, that enhance the user’s experience in the app.
-These phenomenons, not only help the users but also increases an app’s user engagement.
-Which in turn will result to both happy user and happy business!
+There are many minute observations and techniques, that enhance the user experience in the app.
+These phenomena, not only help the users but also increases an app’s user engagement.
+This, in turn, will lead to happy users and happy businesses!

-We keep all this in mind while developing apps to ensure that we get best of both worlds.
-Contact us now if you have an amazing idea, that you would like to get executed brilliantly.
+We keep all of this in mind while developing apps to ensure that we get the best of both worlds.
+Contact us now if you have an amazing idea that you would like to get executed brilliantly.

 - Android changed its way of walking, but would it hit your app? - October 21, 2019